m1sn1k/m1sn1k.github.io/blog/Steal-project-source-code-in-60-seconds/index.md

 ![title](https://m1sn1k.github.io/blog/Hack-Gitlab-CI-and-Company-Compromised-in-next-stage/title.jpg)

 The journey starts with Company Gitlab CI with open register functional that i got from the rsource company list , Gitlab is self hosted on barametal hosting.
-The Current version of the gitlab-ce is vulnerable to LFI and RCE exploiting the RCE and getting initial shell in a server , Resrting the admin account with github-rails console and login as him on gitlab.
+The Current version of the gitlab-ce is vulnerable to LFI and RCE exploiting the RCE and getting initial shell in a server , Changing the admin account with github-rails console and login as him on gitlab.
 Got the private credentials. keys in a project-repo.

 For notes used test env as HTB Machine - Laboratory because real env under NDA.